BSD Router Project - Customised for HUBS

 is that you start out being able to see, with pfctl -s

-what traffic is hitting the rules.
+state what traffic is hitting the rules.
 This provides a

 way to know what other rules might be necessary to get rid of